davamigo/kafka-streams-poc/README.md

 ### Aggregate the purchase order lines

-Reduce the commercial order lines adding the quantities for the same product to generate the purchase order lines:
+Reduces the **commercial order lines** by adding the quantities for the same country, product and day to generate the **purchase order lines**.
-One purchase order line per product, country and day.
+One purchase order line will be generated per per country, product and day.
+The aggregationKey of the new stream will be the concatenation of `contry-code`, `date(yyyy-mm-dd)` and `product-uuid`.

 ![](docs/images/stream-aggregate-purchase-order-lines.png)